Cost-Based Approach to Complexity: A Common Denominator?: A cost approach to complexity

-Also, these costs tend to change with conceptual and methodological advances.
-Perhaps the consideration of such costs therefore provides this relative quantification that would not be directly contained in a more abstract or specific quantification of complexity.
 Regarding the cost to be associated with the error/operation cost, it seems to be reasonable to understand that it is related (not necessarily in the linear way) to the reconstruction error $\Delta$, i.e.:

 In particular, it is expected that the cost is zero when $\Delta$ is zero, which would seem to imply that the model is complete and therefore optimal given the design objectives.